What can be done to reduce the risk of developing more skin cancer if they have already had basal or squamous cell skin cancer?

 Topical chemotherapy is a nonsurgical treatment that effectively destroys precancerous and cancerous cells in the top layer of the skin.
 You may be a candidate for topical chemotherapy if you are diagnosed with actinic keratosis, basal cell carcinoma, or squamous cell carcinoma.
 Topical chemotherapy allows patients to avoid scars from surgery.
 It is also a restricted exposure to chemotherapy, so the treatment does not cause side effects in the whole body.
 Topical chemotherapy is not recommended if you have a more aggressive form of skin cancer or if the cancer has spread beyond the upper skin layers.

 You will need to make sure you are caring for your skin both during and after your topical chemotherapy treatment.
 Certain moisturizers, such as those made with petroleum jelly, may be helpful to soothe your skin.
-Once your treatment is complete, Dr. Saxena will give you suggestions on how to help your skin recover.
+Once your treatment is complete, we will give you suggestions on how to help your skin recover.
 You should be vigilant about using sun protection after your treatment to avoid a recurrence of skin cancer.